jrenaud90/TidalPy/Documentation/Exoplanets.md

 # TidalPy and Exoplanet Data
-TidalPy has built in functionality to download data from NASA's exoplanet archive (using the `astroquery` package).
-You must be connected to the internet and may run into issues if you have a firewall or strict permissions on your computer or network.
+TidalPy can download data from NASA's exoplanet archive using the `astroquery` package.
+An internet connection is required, and a firewall or strict permissions on your computer or network can block the query.

 ## Downloading Exoplanet Data

-Below is the function description with details on its arguments.
+The function and its arguments:

 ```python
 def get_exoplanet_data(